Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 A note from Nick Strauss-Klein, creator and voice of The Feldenkrais Project:

-Since the pandemic began I’ve been regularly receiving notes like the one above (here are some recent ones), both from our audio collection listeners and participants in my quarantine-inspired weekly online public Zoom classes.
+Since the pandemic began I’ve been regularly receiving notes like the one above both from our Feldenkrais Project audio collection listeners and participants in my quarantine-inspired weekly online public Zoom classes.
 I’ve learned from these emails and comments that it’s essential right now to keep working vigorously toward our vision of spreading the life-changing benefits of Feldenkrais study as widely as possible, with the help of all our listeners and the generous donors who make this website possible.
 Please help us share our expansive FREE and Pay-What-You-Can resources!

 Now and always, our 50 public audio lesson recordings are available anytime, to anyone with an internet connection, with no paywall or password.
-Our web traffic doubled when quarantine began and remains high today.
-I’m overjoyed that home Feldenkrais study is a balm to so many during this crisis.
+Our web traffic doubled when quarantine began in March, and remains high today.
+I’m overjoyed that home Feldenkrais study is a balm to so many right now.
 Through the Feldenkrais Project (the FP) and Twin Cities Feldenkrais (TCF) I’m doing my best to offer the grounding, calming, life-affirming support of as many online study opportunities as I can create!

 Thanks for your understanding and patience while I run the FP and continue to add content to it, teach the weekly TCF Zoom classes, and do my part as a husband and father of four children (ages 4-14) to maintain a happy home and support my wife’s essential work as a clergy person.
 Our big three kids remain home, in “digital academy” for school this fall.
 On the advice of my favorite source of straight talk about COVID-19 (The Osterholm Update) our pre-schooler is back in school and we are watching the situation closely.